Pros

 Let’s talk about the biggest design-related issue: The Clover Flex is much bigger than a mobile device should be.
 It’s about the size of an early 90s brick cell phone but with a 6-inch smartphone screen instead of buttons.
 It’s also top-heavy, thanks to the receipt printer at the top of the device, making it a bit unwieldy.

-Here’s a rundown of the specs of the Clover Flex 3:
+Here’s a rundown of the specs of the latest iteration of the Flex. the Clover Flex 4:

 - Overall Dimensions: 7.3″ H x 3.2″ W x 2.1″ D